reduce-algebra/reduce-algebra/common-lisp/README.md

 Current status
 --------------

 The process described above should build all of REDUCE without any obvious errors.
-So far, I have avoided the need to customise the main REDUCE source code.
+So far, I have avoided the need to customise the main REDUCE source code (apart from the file `gnuintfc.red`).

 All core test files run to completion and the output agrees with CSL except for timings and the following: